+,

 Show changes since last approval in red Print Edit Delete Back Reject Publish

 Section #1 General Course Information

-Department:Sciences
+Department:Science

 Submitter

 First Name: James Last Name: Dickinson Phone: 3350 Email: jamesd

-Course Prefix and Number:PH - 121
+Course Prefix and Number:PH - 123

 Credits:4

 Contact hours

-Lecture (# of hours): 33 Lec/lab (# of hours): 33 Lab (# of hours): 33 Total course hours: 66
+Lecture (# of hours): 33 Lec/lab (# of hours): Lab (# of hours): 33 Total course hours: 66

 For each credit, the student will be expected to spend, on average, 3 hours per week in combination of in-class and out-of-class activity.

 Course Title:General Astronomy

 Course Description:

-A lab course discussing the history of astronomy, the Earth and moon, all planets in our solar system, along with asteroids, meteors and comets.
+A lab course discussing star clusters, the properties of our own galaxy, the other galaxies and cosmology.

 Type of Course:Lower Division Collegiate

 Is this class challengeable?

 Yes

 Can this course be repeated for credit in a degree?

 No

+Is general education certification being sought at this time?